Loading...

 Portion Control

-Add a small amount of healthy fats like olive oil, avocado, or nuts to your meal.
-This can help moderate blood sugar levels.
+Add a small amount of healthy fats like avocado or a few nuts, which can help stabilize blood sugar levels.

 Stay Hydrated

-Engage in light physical activity such as a short walk after your meal to help lower blood glucose levels.
+Engage in light physical activity, such as a 15-minute walk, after your meal to help lower blood glucose levels.

 Mindful Eating

-Keep track of your blood sugar levels to understand how your body responds to different foods and adjust your meals accordingly.
+Keep track of your blood sugar levels regularly to understand how your body responds to different foods and adjust accordingly.

 healthspan-mbl